 Gerd Leonhard just released a collection of his own blog postings and papers in a FREE e-book called Music2.0.
-In it, Mr Leonhard made predictions about how the music industry was going to mutate once mixed with the new technologies.

 I’m about a quarter of the way through Music 2.0, and it’s a really interesting read.
 I’d say it is essential reading for people in the music business; especially for independent artists.
 Really Especially for Older Independent Artists who grew up with music being something you bought at Target on a cassette tape and listened to in a Sony Walkman.
 The paradigm shift is equal parts traumatic and exciting.

 It’s interesting to see what Mr Leonhard predicted correctly.
 One thing he points out is something I’ve ranted about for years; the changeover of music from a product to a service.
 The music subscription service I’ve bitched about for years is finally available thanks to the Verizon/Rhapsody merger, but he predicted this years before I did.